Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 rosrun choreonoid_ros choreonoid step3.cnoid __name:=choreonoid2

-Now, from another terminal, run
+Now from another terminal, execute:

 rosnode list